microsoft/MLOps/examples/MLOps_E2E_Workshop/README.md

 ## MLOps in Azure

 Microsoft Azure offers a platform with support for DevOps, machine learning, and other related workloads such as data storage and transformation.
-Specific Azure technologies you will use in this OpenHack include:
+Specific Azure technologies you will use in this include:

 - **Azure Machine Learning**: A cloud-based platform for creating and operating machine learning solutions, including:
     - Data ingestion and versioning.